gcallah/hambone/chaps/chap2.md

 "Ain't you got a daughter?"

-Winthrop's eyes widen, and he shook his head.
+Winthrop's eyes widen, and he nodded.

-"Yeah, I think you know I got a daughter."
+"Yeah, you know I got a daughter."

 "You gotta keep her close at home.
 Otherwise some gangster come along and knock her up."